 Panda Express – While you might not consider this “Chinese” food at all, at least is making an effort with their portion of Beef Broccoli coming in at only 150 calories and 520mg of sodium.

 But one of the biggest problems I have, when trying to get take-out Chinese, is getting take-out Chinese that’s good.
 I find, especially around my town, that the food is expensive, and one dimensional in flavor.
 Sure I can taste the sauce, but where is the broccoli?
-The beef?

 So you argue, Chinese take-out is still…convenient.